Click on any tab title to read more information.

 The Board of Trustees, its officers, employees and agents shall not discriminate against any person on the basis of race, color, creed, gender, national origin, religion, age, economic status, marital status or sexual orientation.

-Organizations seeking to use the Community Room must be considered individually and ruled upon by the Library Director.
+Organizations seeking to use the Community Room must complete the application below and will be considered by the library director, according to the following criteria and rules.

-All applications submitted for use of the Community Room are required to submit a Certificate of Liability for the minimum standard insurance coverage determined by the Library’s insurance carrier.
+All organizations applying for use of the Community Room are required to submit a Certificate of Liability for at least the standard insurance coverage determined by the Library’s insurance carrier: $1 million per occurrence, $2 million aggregate.

 The Mamakating Library provides open access to materials and information.
 Library patrons’ First Amendment Rights to guaranteed freedom of speech extends to a corresponding right to hear what is spoken and read what is written free from fear of intrusion, intimidation, or reprisal.
 New York Statute 45098 also insures this freedom.
 The Town of Mamakating Library District also ascribes to the American Library Association’s Code of Ethics which states, “Libraries must protect each user’s right to privacy with respect to information sought or received, materials consulted, borrowed or acquired.”
 Only by strictly adhering to the following policy can the confidentiality of patron records, information, and behavior, be preserved to the fullest extent of the law.